+\textbf{Model Architecture.} OmniSVG adopts Qwen2.5-VL~\cite{qwen2.5-VL}, an open-sourced VLM that excels at understanding intricate vision-text inputs, as its backbone (\cref{fig:pipeline}) to produce precise and compact SVG outputs.
+OmniSVG is trained to predict the SVG suffix tokens ($x_s$) conditioned on the mutli-modal instruction prefix tokens ($x_c$) with the standard next-token prediction objective.

-To validate the effectiveness of our method, we first introduce the baselines and implementation details (Sec. \ref{subsec: baseline}).
-Then, we make quantitative comparisons with prior arts (Sec. \ref{subsec: comparison}) and ablation studies (Sec. \ref{subsec: ablation}) to study the effectiveness of our design.
+To validate the effectiveness of our method, we first introduce the baselines (Sec. \ref{subsec: baseline}).
+Then, we make quantitative comparisons with prior arts (\cref{subsec: qualitative comparison,subsec: quantitative comparison}) and conduct ablations (Sec. \ref{subsec: ablation}) to study the effectiveness of our design.